grafana/grafana/contribute/developer-guide.md

 Configure your IDE to use the Typescript version from the Grafana repository.
 The version should match the Typescript version in the package.json file, and is typically at the path `node_modules/.bin/tsc`.

 Previously Grafana used Yarn PnP to install frontend dependencies, which required additional special IDE configuration.
 This is no longer the case.
+If you have custom paths in your IDE for ESLint, Prettier, or Typescript, you can now remove them and use the defaults from node_modules.

 ### Too many open files when running `make run`